I took a trip up a nice little creek. It was the first time I'd back up there in many years and I had forgotten how special of an area it is.

 Not just crawling your way along the creek, but there’s rock climbing and cave climbing involved, too.
 All of these are plagued by the camera taking forever to gather what it thinks is the right amount of light.
 Most of these are barely in focus and just getting these few took forever.
 I need to find a more accessible place for the tripod than deep in the pack.
 Or just quit being too lazy to pull it out of my backpack.

-This is a narrow spot in the creek that isn't very foot-accessible.
+This is a narrow spot in the creek that isn't very foot-accessible because of how slick the rock is.

 This is the end of the interesting part of the creek (from what I know).
 From here, you follow game trails on up the hill.